veithen/veithen.github.io/_posts/2015-01-03-spring-ws-extracting-soap-headers-from-responses.md

 tags:
  - Spring-WS
 disqus: true
+description: >
+ This article presents an elegant way to extract SOAP headers from Web service responses with the WebServiceTemplate in Spring-WS.
 ---

 A frequently asked question in connection with [`WebServiceTemplate`][1] in Spring-WS is how to extract SOAP headers